Skip to main content

 The Nominating and Governance Committee is composed of the Board chair and two or more other members of the Board (typically Class C directors) who serve during the calendar year or until their successors are appointed.
 The chair of the Board typically serves as the chair of the Nominating and Governance Committee.

-Two members of the Nominating and Governance Committee shall constitute a quorum for the transaction of business, and action of the Committee shall be upon vote of a majority of those present at any meeting of the Committee.
+Two members of the Nominating and Governance Committee constitute a quorum for the transaction of business, and action of the Committee is upon vote of a majority of members present at any meeting of the Committee.

 Meetings